-Our research and development expenditures increased by \$1,120,706 to \$1,334,637 during 2017, as compared to \$213,931 in 2016.
-This significant growth is attributable to an increase in engineering salary and direct labor costs associated with development of new product configurations for use in U.S. and international markets.
-We maintain an in-house design, prototyping, testing and application engineering capabilities including expertise in 3-D solid modeling and finite element analysis, computer based modeling and testing, rapid prototyping, design verification testing and document publication, which includes manufacturing assembly instructions, supplier drawings and product manuals.
+Our research and development expenditures increased by \$573,173 to \$1,907,810 during 2018, as compared to \$1,334,637 in 2017.
+This growth in expenditures is attributable to an increase in new product development activities.
+During 2018, we developed a 20kW DC power system, a liquid-cooled DC power system for the SMET military project, developed and introduced our next generation BMS, and a system integrating renewable energy, battery storage and DC power for remote off-grid telecommunications tower sites in Southeast Asia.
+The costs related to these developments included increase in engineering staff, increase direct labor costs to fabricate and assemble prototypes and production units.
+We maintain an in-house design, prototyping, testing and application engineering capabilities including expertise in 3-D solid modeling and finite element analysis, computer-based modeling and testing, rapid prototyping, design verification testing and document publication, which includes manufacturing assembly instructions, supplier drawings and product manuals.
 In addition, we utilize third party testing laboratories to certify our products compliance to current applicable UL standards.